schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 <!-- Describing Gear
 When describing gear make the ad- jective tell us something useful and/or interesting about it.
 A Long Dagger is okay, a Broken Dagger is better!   -->

-Die Beschreibung deiner Ausrüstung sollte, wie Beschreiber auch, klar und eindeutig sein - es dürfen keine Zweifel darüber bestehen, wofür sie gut sind oder was ihre Haupteigenschaft ist.
+Die Beschreibung deiner Ausrüstung sollte, wie Beschreiber auch, klar und eindeutig sein - es dürfen keine Zweifel darüber bestehen, wofür sie gut ist oder was ihre Haupteigenschaft ist.

 <!-- Like Descriptors, the description of your Gear should be clear - you don’t want to be guessing at the purpose or main feature of an item.